pkavumba/django-vectordb/docs/tutorial/1-project-setup.md

-# Quickstart
+# Tutorial 1: Project Setup

 We're going to create a blogging site then add vector search to it through `django-vectordb`.
+We will

 ## Project setup